What Are the Types of Physiotherapy Treatment for Children?

 1. Strength Training: Focuses on building muscles with fun activities like push-ups or resistance bands.

-2. Balance Exercises: Helps improve stability and coordination with activities like hopping or balancing on one foot.
+2. Balance Exercises: Helps improve stability and coordination with hopping or balancing on one foot.

 3. Flexibility Exercises: Stretches and yoga poses to keep muscles limber.

-4. Endurance Activities: Involves games like tag or short runs to boost heart health.
+4. Endurance Activities involve games like tag or short runs to boost heart health.

-These programs guarantee that building strength is fun and effective!
+These Programme guarantee that building strength is fun and effective!

 How Does Cardiothoracic Physiotherapy Benefit Young Patients?